-Table 7 explores racial differences in any use of force - using the Stop and Frisk data - for various proxies for "dangerousness" including education, income, and unemployment.
+Appendix Table 11 explores racial differences in any use of force - using the Stop and Frisk data - for various proxies for "dangerousness" including education, income, and unemployment.
 Education is represented by the fraction, by race, in each precinct of individuals with a high school diploma.
 Income is measured as median income.
 Unemployment is measured as the fraction of civilians in the labor force who are unemployed.
 For each of these variables, we take the difference between the white population and black population and rank the precincts by this difference, individually.
 We then divide the data into terciles.
 The first tercile is always the one in which racial differences between our proxies are the lowest.
 The third tercile represents precincts in which there are relatively large racial differences on a given proxy.

 Statistically larger racial differences in use of force for the third tercile (first tercile for unemployment), relative to tercile one or two (tercile two or three for unemployment), would be evidence consistent with statistical discrimination.
 This would imply that racial differences in use of force are correlated with racial differences in proxies for dangerousness.
-Table 7 demonstrates no such pattern.
-The odds-ratio of having any force used on a black civilian versus a white civilian remains statistically the same across terciles.
-34
+Appendix Table 11 demonstrates no such pattern.
+The odds-ratio of having any force used on a black civilian versus a white civilian remains statistically the same across terciles.37

-A second prediction of the statistical discrimination model that is testable in our data is how racial differences in use of force change as signals about civilian compliance become more clear.35
+A second prediction of the statistical discrimination model that is testable in our data is how racial differences in use of force change as signals about civilian compliance become more clear.38 If statistical discrimination is the key driver of racial differences in use of force, the model predicts that as θ becomes perfectly predictive of compliance behavior, there will be no racial differences.